 - Your knees should be slightly bent, with the barbell over your feet.

-- Bending at the waist, send your hips back until you feel tension in your hamstrings (A).
+- Bending at the waist, send your hips back until you feel the tension in your hamstrings (A).

 - Begin to raise the bar by bringing your torso upright and extending your hips (B).